 How does the Help to Buy scheme work?

 This is a frequently asked question.
-If eligible and accepted onto the scheme, you receive:
+If eligible and accepted into the scheme, you receive:

-As part of this, you are required to pay at least 5% deposit yourself, and take out a repayment mortgage for at least 25% of the property.
+As part of this, you must pay at least a 5% deposit and take out a repayment mortgage for at least 25% of the property.
 A mortgage advisor can help you with this.

 What interest do I need to pay?

-The loan from the help to buy scheme is free of interest for the first 5 years.
+The loan from the help-to-buy scheme is free of interest for the first 5 years.
 This means your equity loan is essentially free for 5 years.
 In the 6th year, your interest begins at 1.75%.
-Interest is only due on the amount you have taken out as part of the scheme.
-Your interest on the mortgage will be likely higher and will be charged from the first year following purchase.
+Interest is only due to the amount you have taken out as part of the scheme.
+Your interest on the mortgage will likely be higher and will be charged from the first year following the purchase.

-Although charged annually, the interest is paid monthly so payments will be across the year.
+Although charged annually, the interest is paid monthly, so payments will be made yearly.

 For example – assume you purchase a property for £150,000 and split the purchase as follows: